dmpop/lilut/README.md

 1. Install the required packages on a local machine or remote web server.
 2. Clone the project's repository using the `git clone https://gitlab.com/dmpop/lilut.git` command.
 Alternatively, download the latest source code using the appropriate button on the project's pages.
-3. Open the _lilut/config.php_ file and change the default password.
-4. Put Hald CLUT files into the _lilut/luts_ directory.
+3. Put Hald CLUT files into the _lilut/luts_ directory.

-5. To run Lilut locally, switch in the terminal to the _lilut_ directory and  run the `php -S 127.0.0.1:8000` command and point the browser to the _127.0.0.1:8000_ address.
+To run Lilut locally, switch in the terminal to the _lilut_ directory and  run the `php -S 127.0.0.1:8000` command and point the browser to the _127.0.0.1:8000_ address.

-6. To install Lilut on a web server with PHP, copy the _lilut_ directory to the document root of your server.
+To install Lilut on a web server with PHP, copy the _lilut_ directory to the document root of your server.

 To change the default upload size, open the _php.ini_ file for editing (e.g., `sudo nano /etc/php7/cli/php.ini`) and adjust the value of the `upload_max_filesize` parameter.